Drink spiking: What is it and how can you prevent it?

 - Stay with your friend and keep talking to them

 - Call an ambulance if their condition deteriorates

 - If you're on your own, call someone you trust for support

 The most important things to do are never leave your drink unattended, never accept a drink from somebody you don't know, and don’t drink anything that you didn’t see being poured.

 You can also use a Spikey, which goes inside the neck of the bottle and stops anything being dropped into it.
 Or, keep your thumb over the top of your bottle in between sips.

-If you're at a house party, stay away from the punch bowl – you don't know how strong it is or if drugs have been slipped in.
+If you're at a house party (when we're allowed to have them again), stay away from the punch bowl – you don't know how strong it is or if drugs have been slipped in.